 The Academy Trust distributes 16-19 bursary funds to students as an agent for ESFA.
-In the accounting period ending 31 August 2018 the Trust received £107k and disbursed £64k from the fund.
-An amount of £231k is in included in other creditors relating to undistributed funds that are repayable to ESFA.
+In the accounting period ending 31 August 2019 the Trust received £86k and disbursed £108k from the fund.
+An amount of £198k is in included in other creditors relating to undistributed funds that is repayable to ESFA.
+Comparatives for the accounting period ending 31 August 2018 are £107k received, £64k disbursed and £231k included in other creditors.